ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Device Management
 -------------------------------------------------------------------------------
-The device management feature enhances the Internet of Things Foundation service with new capabilities for managing devices.
+The `device management<https://docs.internetofthings.ibmcloud.com/reference/device_mgmt.html>`__ feature enhances the Internet of Things Foundation service with new capabilities for managing devices.
 It creates a distinction between managed and unmanaged devices,

 * **Managed Devices** are defined as devices which have a management agent installed.
 The management agent sends and receives device metadata and responds to device management commands from the Internet of Things Foundation.
 * **Unmanaged Devices** are any devices which do not have a device management agent.
 All devices begin their lifecycle as unmanaged devices, and can transition to managed devices by sending a message from a device management agent to the Internet of Things Foundation.

-Construct DeviceData
+Create DeviceData
 ------------------------------------------------------------------------
-Devices can contain a lot of metadata, including device identifiers, device type and associated identifiers, and device model extensions.
-For a list of identifiers, see the device model reference documentation
+The `device model <https://docs.internetofthings.ibmcloud.com/reference/device_model.html>`__ describes the metadata and management characteristics of a device.
+The device database in the Internet of Things Foundation is the master source of device information.
+Applications and managed devices are able to send updates to the database such as a location or the progress of a firmware update.
+Once these updates are received by the Internet of Things Foundation, the device database is updated, making the information available to applications.

-To create Device Data one needs to create the following objects:
+The device model on the Device is represented as DeviceData and to create a DeviceData one needs to create the following objects,

 * DeviceInfo (mandatory)
 * DeviceLocation (optional)
 * DeviceDiagnostic (optional)
 * DeviceFirmware (optional)

-The following code snippet shows how to create the DeviceInfo Object with sample data:
+The following code snippet shows how to create the DeviceInfo Object with sample data,

 .. code:: java